 You give us information directly while using our services

-- When you create an account, you provide us your gender (and optionally, an email address) if we cannot determine it from your Facebook information.
+- When you create an account, you provide us your gender, date of birth, first and last name, and an email address

 - When you contact us through our website, you give us your email address and your name.

 - When you sign up for our Mailing List through our website, you give us your email address.

 - When you participate in surveys, you give us your insights into our products and services, responses to our questions, and testimonials.

 - If you contact our user support team, we collect the information you give us during the interaction.
 Sometimes, we monitor or record these interactions for training purposes and to ensure a high quality of service.

 - We process your chats with other users, your search terms, and your passion words/phrases as part of the operation of the services.